Sorcerer Lodge Guided Ski week

-Mountain rescue in British Columbia is not free.
+Mountain rescue in British Columbia may not be free.
 If a rescue is required it could cost many thousands of dollars.
 Rescue insurance is recommended.

 Here are some options for coverage.
 Make sure to research options carefully to make sure they are appropriate for your situation: